engwbc/engwbc.github.io/index.md

 # About

-Hello, my name is Piyakrit, but please call me Eng (pronounced: Ing)!
+Hello, my name is Piyakrit, but please call me Eng!

 I am an intern at the Ministry of Public Health (MOPH), Thailand, working within the Genomic Medicine division at the [Department of Medical Sciences (DMSc)](https://www.dmsc.moph.go.th/en/home).
 Here, I am working on various projects within [Genomics Thailand](https://genomicsthailand.com/Genomic/home) ([Facebook](https://www.facebook.com/GenomicsThailand/)) - from developing bioinformatics pipelines, performing genome-wide association studies (GWAS) to variant interpretation for genetic diseases, such as breast cancer.
 All of this was new to me, but I found this endeavour immensely satisfying to learn!